How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 Add users to Your Account

-If you need to provide access to other members of your team, or an SEO specialist like me, follow these steps to get them added to your account.
+If you need to provide access to other members of your team, or an SEO consultant like me, follow these steps to get them added to your account.

 1. Go to settings.